linode/docs/docs/guides/databases/mysql/install-and-configure-mysql-on-ubuntu-22-04/index.md

 ## The Difference Between MySQL and MariaDB

-Before we get started, let's understand the relationship between Mysql and Mariadb through their shared history.
+Before we get started, let's understand the relationship between MySQL and MariaDB through their shared history.
 MySQL is an open-source RDBMS used for everything from small-scale to large-scale industrial applications.
 Oracle purchased MySQL in May 1995.
 However, Oracle’s vision of what MySQL should be fell short of some of MySQL developers' and users' expectations.
 These developers created MariaDB based on the Community Edition of MySQL and released it in October 2009.

 MariaDB is touted as a drop-in replacement for MySQL, but there are differences between the two products.
 A significant number of features present in MariaDB make the move to the RDBMS a one-way process.
 Especially, when you plan to use the advanced features without using some sort of special tool to help with the transfer.
 It also pays to know that [MySQL and MariaDB vary in functionality](https://blog.devart.com/mysql-vs-mariadb.html).
 For example, MySQL doesn’t support `JSON_EXISTS` or `JSON_QUERY`, and MariaDB lacks support for `JSON_TABLE`.
 When it comes to SQL support, MySQL provides superior indexing capabilities, while MariaDB supports sequences.
 The following table provides a quick overview of the significant differences between the two products: